ollie789/qivr/docs/testing.md

 ## Troubleshooting

-- If `dotnet test` fails because a database is missing, ensure `npm run docker:up` is running or override the connection string to point at a local Postgres instance.
+- If `dotnet test` fails with a connection error, verify `TEST_CONNECTION_STRING` is set (or `.env.aws-dev` exists) and that your IP is allowed against the AWS security group.
 - Frontend tests require a modern Node environment (20+).
 Delete `node_modules` and reinstall if you see binary build errors.
 - Snapshot updates belong in a dedicated commit unless they accompany code changes.